thundergnat/n-flake/README.md

 line respectively and the SVG routines used here won't support those without special casing.

-A 4 sided n-flake is kind of a degenerate form.
+A 4 sided n-flake generated using this algorithm is kind of a degenerate form.
 It is essentially just a solid filled square.

 n-flakes with sides 3, 5 and 6 are known as Sierpinski triangles, pentagons and hexagons respectively.
 The discerning factor is that the center space is the